turingschool-examples/frontend-mod-1-prework/day_2/day2-exercises.md

 1. There are three main types of lists in `HTML`: ordered, unordered, and definition.
 What are their differences?

-- An ordered list is contained in the `<ol>` element.
+- An ordered list is contained in the ordered element.
 An ordered list uses numbers.
-An unordered list is contained in the `<ul>` element.
+An unordered list is contained in the unordered element.
 An unordered list uses bullet points.
-A definition list is made using the `<dl>` element.
+A definition list is made using the definition element.
 A definition list is used to define terminology.

 2. What is the basic structure of an element used to link to another website?